bricoletc/delfies/paper/paper.md

 unique non-telomeric sequence.
 These two types can be treated separately.
-For example, in the case of a reduced assembled genome, reads coming from the reduced genome can be specifically depleted at breakpoints and the new read-set used to assemble the complete genome (instructions provided in the softare repository).
+For example, in the case of a reduced assembled genome, reads coming from the reduced genome can be specifically depleted at breakpoints and the new read-set used to assemble the complete genome (instructions provided in the software repository).

 In addition to breakpoint locations, `delfies` extracts and outputs the